BonilKoo/ML_purity/README.md

 Other models are available in https://doi.org/10.6084/m9.figshare.14045330.v1.

 ## Data preparation
 To use the models, log-transformed values of quantified FPKM (log2(FPKM+1)) are required.
 The FPKM values shoud be calculated through the mRNA analysis pipeline of the GDC (https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/).
+For mRNA quantification, [gencode.v22.annotation.gtf](https://www.gencodegenes.org/human/release_22.html) is required, not v36.

 In addition, the order of genes should be arranged in the same order as the example data.
 (The gene lists are uploaded in GeneList directory.)

 ## Usage
 The example ipython notebook (ipynb) file is in the example directory.
 Please refer it.

-scikit-learn (<= 0.23.2) must be installed to scale input data.
+scikit-learn (<= 0.23.2) is recommended to scale input data.
 ```
 import pandas as pd
 import joblib